 Rosemary and Olive Oil Flatbread

-This flatbread is akin to an herb pizza.
+This flatbread, flavored with rosemary and garlic, is akin to an herb pizza.

 - Servings: 4

 - 1 3/4 teaspoons active dry yeast